gokulnair2001/AlignKit/Perfomance_Test_Report.md

 ### **6. Layout Performance**

 The efficiency of the layout engine affects how quickly UI elements are updated, especially during animations or dynamic content changes.
-AlignKit excelled in **layout performance**, demonstrating its ability to handle complex scenarios with minimal lag or delay.
+AlignKit gave the same perfomance of NSLayoutConstraints in **layout performance**, demonstrating its ability to handle complex scenarios with any lag or delay.

 | **Result Comparison** |
 | --- |